davidaparicio/model-mitosis/README.md

 cd backend/mandalore-express-infra
 mvn spring-boot:run
 ```
-or directly run the `ColumbiadExpressApplication.kt` from IntelliJ
+or directly run the `MandaloreExpressApplication.kt` from IntelliJ

 ## Frontend